Home | Bibliography | Site Search | Site Map

 Socratic questions without answer (Plato)

-Socrates looked for definitions of the essences named by moral terms, Plato says in order to find standards of measurement for all circumstances in which ethical judgments are required.
-Thus: What is piety (correct conduct towards God)?
-What is justness (correct conduct towards human beings)?
-What is courage? temperance? etc. But those are not necessarily unanswerable questions.
-We have, instead, to look to see whether there is some quality "in which they do not differ but are all alike" or not (Meno 72c).
+Socrates looked for the essences named by moral terms, Plato says in order to find standards of measurement for all circumstances in which ethical judgments must be made (Euthyphro 6d-e).
+Thus: What is piety? ("correct conduct or doing one's duty towards God") What is justness? ("correct conduct towards men") (Gorgias 507a-b, 522c).
+What is courage?
+What is self-control?
+But these are not necessarily unanswerable questions.
+We have, instead, to look to see whether or not there is some quality "in which they do not differ but are all alike" (Meno 72c).

 General Discussion